Tuck-Williamson/Mutual-Inclusion-csci-602-fall-2025-group-project/IterationDocs/Iteration-0/TeamDocumentation.md

 The team met over Zoom chat initially starting October 24, 2025.

 We discussed the project and the goals of the project.

-**Dan** shared his idea for what we could create for our project.
+- **Dan** shared his idea for what we could create for our project.
-**Dan** set up the project with a Jira site to track the progress of the project.
+- **Dan** set up the project with a Jira site to track the progress of the project.
-**Dan** added some initial items to the project board on Jira.
+- **Dan** added some initial items to the project board on Jira.

 Chat has continued throughout the iteration.

-The team met again on October 26, 2025 via a Zoom call at ~19:00 as our customer meeting.
+The team met again on October 26, 2025, via a Zoom call at ~19:00 as our customer meeting. **Tuck** created an agenda for the meeting and shared it with the team.

-### Team Zoom Customer Meeting Minutes
+## Team Zoom Customer Meeting

+### Meeting Agenda

+1. Remind Tuck to turn on the AI summary so we don’t have to write it up and check to make sure that the zoom is recording.
+2. **P1:** Team member scheduling constraints.
+3. **P1:** Select product owner and scrum master for the week.
+   - Scrum master responsibilities.
+     1. Submit the following to Canvas by Tuesday evening ?after class?.
+     2. Team name, member names, iteration 0, date
+     3. Meeting minutes
+     4. One paragraph describing how/when the team met and communicated (scrum, Slack, pairs, etc.)
+     5. List the names of any new user stories added to the backlog.
+I will cross-reference them on GH Project.
+     6. One paragraph summarizing the main activity to be found on GitHub.
+I will cross-reference.
+     7. Link to your GitHub repository.
+     8. Does each team member have a copy of the "starter code"?
+     9. Any concerns from the team?
+   - Product owner responsibilities:
+     1. Answer all story creator messages by Monday at ?7pm?.
+4. **P3:** Story actions x 4-6 - owner volunteer.
+   - Owner responsibilities:
+     1. Create 2–3 stories x two owners by Monday, October 27 at midnight.
+     2. Make SMART stories
+     3. Add them to the Jira project.
+     4. Estimate points—they aren’t meaningful yet just so we can get to the next meeting but turn something in Tuesday.
+5. **P3:** get stories in Git.
+Need owner.
+6. **P4:** Mockups & storyboards — owner volunteer.
+   - Owner responsibilities.
+     1. Create storyboards by Tuesday, October 28 at 5 pm.
+     2. Add them to the Jira or Git story it relates to.
+7. **P5:** App skeleton.
+Need owner.
+Due Monday by 6pm so stories can get added.
+8. **P4b:** architecture discussion.

+Stories note: I doubt these are going to be interesting or difficult—the first stories will need to be basic: add a user, login as user, find user, update user information, status endpoints.

+### Meeting Minutes

 These are the Zoom AI generated minutes from the meeting.